 If you have bare spaces or some gross spaces, you could add more litter to the coop’s ground.

 You might use wood chips for this.
-Your chicken will love this because it provides them with ample chance to attract around.
+Your chicken will love this because it provides them with ample chance to run around.

-This will also give your coop and incredible smell.
+This will also give your coop an incredible smell.

 However, if your coop is concrete or any other type of floor, you should clean it up!

 Start the process by cleaning up old waste or materials that you find on the floor, then scoop it out.

 You have the liberty, however, to incorporate the materials you have in your compost bin.
 This will help you not to waste anything.